annuhpark/MET-seum/README.md

 - User can see details of an artwork.
 - User can save an artwork to their favorites list.
 - User can view favorites list.
+- User can view details of an artwork from favorites list by clicking on each image.
 - User can remove an artwork from their favorites list.

 ## Preview